CryptoPlankton/Vertcoin-Website-Testbed/content/specs-explained.md

         </g>
     </g>
 </svg>
-        <p>Trying to build a distributed system with masternodes is not only entirely moronic, it's an oxymoron.</p>
+        <p>Trying to build a distributed system with masternodes is not only entirely moronic, it's an oxymoron. <a href="/whatismining">Read this for further clarification</a></p>
       </div>
       <div class="tab">
       <input id="tab-nine" type="checkbox" name="tabs">